vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 - [ ] Answer gudiding questions (after review - in case more digging is needed)

 Item to move (from relation to Curve section):
-Accumulated Finance is a liquid staking and DeFi platform for the WACME token, which is a wrapped version of ACME on the Ethereum mainnet.
-The platform issues stACME, a liquid staking derivative of WACME.
-ACME, the underlying token to WACME and stWACME is the native token of Accumate Network, an L1 blockchain based on the Tendermint with human-readable account, and complex multi-sig in the core layer.

 ====